phdesign/flickr-rsync/README.md

 ## TODO

-* How to handle nested directories (merge with separator)
+* Handle nested directories (merge with separator)
+* --add-checksum-ta*g (Add checksumto all files)
+* --list-duplicates
+* Copy local files / add to multiple albums if checksum equal.
+(How to deal with same file different names)
+* Multi-threading